Clinical Services - Clinical Staff

 Rachel Hart, M.S.

-Rachel has been working in the substance abuse field for over 20 years and is a Licensed Drug and Alcohol Counselor with a Masters Degree in Counseling.
-She has been at Yale for the past 15 years working predominantly with alcohol and drug dependent research participants.
+Ms Hart has been working in the substance abuse field for over 20 years and is a Licensed Drug and Alcohol Counselor with a Masters Degree in Counseling.
+She has conducted clinical research in addiction and also providing direct clinical services to treat addiction and co-morbid psychological problems.
+In addition, she has extensive expertise in Yoga and utilizes an integrated mind body approach providing combined yoga and psychotherapy services.

 Elizabeth Rathbun, M.S.